-An EA was completed for the Côté Gold Project under Canadian Environmental Assessment Act, 2012.
+An EA was completed for the Côté Gold Mine under the Canadian Environmental Assessment Act, 2012.
 An EA Decision Statement was issued by the Federal Minister of Environment and Climate Change Canada on April 13, 2016, and a Notice of Approval was issued by the MOECC on December 22, 2016.
-The Côté Gold Project has undergone optimizations since the 2015 EA, including:
+The Côté Gold Mine has undergone optimizations since the 2015 EA, including:

-- Relocation and reduction of the TMF to minimize overprinting of fish-bearing waters, reduction of the Côté Gold Project footprint, improved Côté Gold Project economics, reduction in the need for watercourse realignments, and the avoidance of effluent discharges to the Mesomikenda Lake watershed. - Reduced open pit size. - Modifications to the processing plant. - Reduction in transmission line voltage and re-routing of the transmission line; a Provincial Class EA for the 115 kV transmission line was completed in 2019.
+- Relocation and reduction of the TMF to minimize overprinting of fish-bearing waters, reduction of the Côté Gold Mine footprint, improved Côté Gold Mine economics, reduction in the need for watercourse realignments, and the avoidance of effluent discharges to the Mesomikenda Lake watershed. - Reduced open pit size. - Modifications to the processing plant. - Reduction in transmission line voltage and re-routing of the transmission line; a Provincial Class EA for the 115 kV transmission line was completed in 2019.

 IAMGOLD is of the opinion that there are no new net effects arising from the 2018 Feasibility Study.
-IAMGOLD has conducted additional baseline studies within the boundaries of the new TMF and topsoil/ overburden stockpile, and new transmission line alignment, to infill the physical, biological, and human environment characterizations conducted previously.
-These additional baseline data, together with design information for the site configuration, were used to prepare the EER for the Côté Gold Project, for submission to the CEAA and the MECP, thus informing the regulatory agencies of changes or improvements to the 2015 EA.
-On October 19, 2018, the CEAA confirmed that the proposed Côté Gold Project changes are not considered new designated physical activities and therefore a new EA is not required.
-On November 9, 2018, the MECP also confirmed its concurrence with the EER report conclusion that the proposed changes to the undertaking result in no new net effects.
+IAMGOLD has conducted additional baseline studies within the boundaries of the new TMF and topsoil/overburden stockpile, and new transmission line alignment, to infill the physical, biological, and human environment characterizations conducted previously.
+These additional baseline data, together with design information for the site configuration, were used to prepare the EER for Côté, for submission to the CEAA and the MECP, thus informing the regulatory agencies of changes or improvements to the 2015 EA.
+On October 19, 2018, the CEAA confirmed that the proposed changes were not considered new designated physical activities and therefore a new EA was not required.
+On November 9, 2018, the MECP also confirmed its concurrence with the EER report conclusion that the proposed changes to the undertaking did not result in new net effects.

-Over the proposed 18-year mine life, tailings production is approximately 13.1 Mtpa from a nominal mill throughput of 37,200 tpd, except in Year 1 when it is approximately 11 Mt due to ramp-up.
+Over the proposed 18-year mine life, tailings production is approximately 13.1 Mtpa, except in Year 1 when it is approximately 11 Mt due to ramp-up.
 The TMF will store 203 Mt of tailings over the LOM.
 There is a potential for additional tailings storage in the current TMF layout.
-The tailings perimeter dams could be raised by approximate seven metres which would increase the capacity of the current TMF capacity to approximately 233 Mt.
+The tailings perimeter dams could be raised by approximately seven metres which would increase the capacity of the current TMF capacity to approximately 233 Mt.
 Engineering and detailed design will need to be conducted to achieve the additional storage capacity.